 Research by the AIC (Australian Institute of Criminology) on the motivations and methods of burglars turned up many common mistakes that property owners make when it comes to security.
-While this research was mostly about private homes, churches and faith centres can be just as vulnerable to burglary and theft as homeowners – in fact maybe more so as their buildings are often left open to the public for hours at a time.
+While this research was mostly about private homes, churches can be just as vulnerable to burglary and theft as homeowners – in fact maybe more so as their buildings are often left open to the public for hours at a time.

 The difference between burglary and theft

 People will often use these two terms interchangeably but they are in fact different crimes.